When I moved into my current home, the kitchen was equipped with a gas stove top. I never had one before.

 - Contact a certified technician to inspect the stove’s safety.

 - Open doors and windows to ventilate the area.

 - Dial 911 without delay.

 - Take measures to prevent potential gas leaks.

 - An active gas stove can lead to carbon monoxide exposure.

 - All gas stoves release carbon monoxide.

 - Extended use can result in carbon monoxide poisoning.

 Gas Stove Safety Tips

-Below are a list of recommendations to be as safe as possible if you use a gas stove in your home.
+Below are a list of recommendations and safety precautions / tips to stay as safe as possible if you use a natural gas stove in your home.